-Materiality Material Issue Themes Targets Combatting global Reduction of energy consumption intensity1 By 2030, reduce energy consumption rate by 14.9% compared with 2014 levels (average reduction of 1% every year) E warming Carbon neutrality By 2030, reduce CO_2 emissions (Scope 1+2) by 33% compared with 2014 levels (2.5% annual reduction); and by 2050, reduce by 100% (carbon neutrality) Resource conservation Effective utilization of By 2030, reduce water consumption rate by 10% compared with 2020 levels (average reduction of 1% every year) activities water resources High and stable water recycling rate Contributing to the creation of a recycling-oriented society Waste management Conversion of waste into valuable resources and improved recycling rate Health, hygiene Prevention of occupational accidents Accident frequency rate of 0.2 or lower and safety initiatives Maintenance of health and productivity management Maintaining certification in the Health & Productivity Management Outstanding Organization Recognition Program (White 500) Human resources development Enhancement of training Increasing training time compared with the previous year by utilizing web-based training S Promotion of women's active participation Raising the percentage of women in management positions (SUMCO2) the end of December 2021: $1\%\rightarrow2030$: 10% (Group) the end of December 2021: $6.5\%\rightarrow2030$: 12% R&D and technological capabilities Contributions as a development partner Maintaining a worldwide share of over 50% in cutting-edge fields supporting customer value creation Increasing customer satisfaction Maintaining high evaluation with the leading customer satisfaction score
+Materiality Material Issue Themes Targets Combatting global warming Reduction of energy consumption intensity1 By 2030, reduce energy consumption rate by 14.9% compared with 2014 levels (average reduction of 1% every year) Warring Carbon neutrality By 2030, reduce GHG emissions (Scope 1+2) by 29% compared with 2022 levels (4.2% annual reduction); and by 2050, reduce by 100% (carbon neutrality) E Resource conservation Effective utilization of By 2030, reduce water consumption rate by 10% compared with 2020 levels (average reduction of 1% every year) activities water resources High and stable water recycling rate Contributing to the creation of a recycling-oriented society Waste management Conversion of waste into valuable resources and improved recycling rate Health, hygiene Prevention of occupational accidents Accident frequency rate of 0.3 or lower and safety initiatives Maintenance of health and productivity management Maintaining certification in the Health & Productivity Management Outstanding Organization Recognition Program (White 500) Human resources development Enhancement of training Increasing training time compared with the previous year by utilizing web-based training S Promotion of women's active participation Raising the percentage of women in management positions (SUMCO2) the end of December 2021: $1\%\rightarrow2030$: 10% (Group) the end of December 2021: $6.5\%\rightarrow2030$: 12% R&D and technological capabilities Contributions as a development partner Maintaining a worldwide share of over 50% in cutting-edge fields supporting customer value creation Increasing customer satisfaction Maintaining high evaluation with the leading customer satisfaction score

-Materiality Material Issue Themes Targets Promoting firm establishment of the CSR procurement and mitigating Promoting firm establishment of the CSR Procurement Policy Holding briefing sessions for suppliers and conducting CSR audits S procurement risks Strengthening BCP in materials procurement Continuing to maintain multiple procurement sources and implementing supplier safety training Communication with shareholders and investors Enhancement of IR activities Maintaining the number of IR activities for investors Enhancing risk management Initiatives to develop BCP Implementing BCP training G Promoting compliance Ongoing enhancement of compliance awareness Implementing compliance education
+Materiality Material Issue Themes Targets Promoting CSR procurement and mitigating Promoting firm establishment of the CSR Procurement Policy Holding briefing sessions for suppliers and conducting CSR audits S procurement risks Strengthening BCP in materials procurement Continuing to maintain multiple procurement sources and implementing supplier safety training Communication with shareholders and investors Enhancement of IR activities Providing more comprehensive content to potential shareholders at all levels.
+Enhancing risk management Initiatives to develop BCP Implementing BCP training G Promoting enhancement of compliance compliance awareness Implementing compliance education

-SUMCO Materiality Initiatives and Achievements in 2022
+SUMCO Materiality Initiatives and Achievements in 2023

 In pursuit of medium- to long- term targets, SUMCO works on continuous improvement.
-Our initiatives and achievements in 2022 are as outlined below.
+Our initiatives and achievements in 2023 are as outlined below.